germangar/makebsp-documentation/README.md

 - **chamfer_convexwidth**: To do (Currently inactive because brushes are converted to a trisoup prior to the chamfering pass).
 - **chamfer_concavewidth**: To do (Currently inactive because brushes are converted to a trisoup prior to the chamfering pass).

+### Entity: func_trim

+An iterative plane-trimming CSG operator for `misc_model` entities.
+It uses the drawable planes of its brushes to slice and trim away portions of any intersecting `misc_model` (turning standard brushes into an invisible cutting tool).
+The entity and its brushes are completely suppressed from the final BSP.

+**Targeting**
+- **target**: If specified, the `func_trim` will only cut `misc_model` entities that have a matching `targetname`.
+If left blank, it acts globally and cuts any intersecting `misc_model`.

 ### Entity: func_light

 **Light set up**